 - Audit and Risk Committee The Committee has overall responsibility for monitoring the College's internal control, internal and external audit, value for money, and risk management processes. - Curriculum and Quality Committee The Committee has overall responsibility for maintaining a strategic overview of the College's curriculum offer and its development and monitoring the quality of the student experience. - Finance and Resources Committee The Committee has overall responsibility (within the Financial Memorandum between the College and the Scottish Funding Council (SFC)) for the direction and oversight of the College's financial affairs. - Human Resources Committee The Committee has overall responsibility for the direction and oversight of all human resource matters relating to the function of the Regional Board as employer of the College's staff.

-The Audit and Risk Committee, Curriculum and Quality, Finance and Resources Committee and the Human Resources Committee met three times during AY2021-22.
+The Audit and Risk Committee, Curriculum and Quality, Finance and Resources Committee met three times last year.
+The Human Resources Committee met twice during AY2022-23.

 The following additional Committees are held as required: